Language

 How many houses can fit on one acre?

-Typically 2-5 homes depending on zoning.
-With 10,000 ft² lots, one acre fits about 4 homes.
-Denser zoning with 5,000 ft² lots could fit 8+ homes, minus road and utility areas.
+Typically 2 to 5 homes depending on zoning.
+With 10,000 ft² lots, one acre fits about 4 homes; denser zoning with 5,000 ft² lots could fit 8 or more, minus road and utility areas.

 How do I estimate building potential?